 2. Know your industry: This is huge.
 It is important to learn as much as possible about what professionals in your chosen career do every day.
 I cannot tell you how many times students with whom I met had never considered the professional realities of their career choice or whether they'd actually like the work.
 Please, don't be one of those students.
 Interview individuals in the field you are considering.
 Ask if you can "shadow" them for a few hours.
 And ask if they had it to do over again, would they choose the same profession.

-[Watch expert advice on how to pay for graduate school.]
+[Get information and advice on paying for graduate school.]

 3. Toss a wide net: Start out with a large number of options on your grad school list and check out each one.
 Begin with at least 15 to 20 schools.
 Do an Internet search utilizing broad keywords such as "graduate programs in business" or law, medicine, education, arts and sciences, etc. And don't be afraid to include overseas schools.
 Because you are starting with a very wide net, rankings provide a good resource here, but they should not be your only resource.
 Go to the websites of at least 20 to 30 schools and do a little reading.